Skip to content

 • Kubernetes does not properly resolve pod hostnames, so it uses --rdzv_backend=static.

-• Input files must be added Application example: https://aac.amd.com/applications/944
+• Input files can be added to the container.

 exit 1;